matteoGuidotti/Video-Thumbnails-Maker/README.md

 ### API endpoints

+#### GET localhost:5000/jobs
+Endpoint that renders the html page showing real-time updates using the request method GET.
 <ul>
     <li>
         <b>"GET localhost:5000/jobs"</b>: Endpoint that renders the html page showing real-time updates using the request method GET.